guotong1988/guotong1988.github.io/core_research/_posts/2024-02-01-auto-re-label.md

 ### 5. Experiments On Open Datasets

 The experiment result on TREC-6 text classification dataset is shown in Table \ref{table1}.
+The model is pretrained BERT \cite{ref3}, which has 12-layer and 768 hidden size.

 ![table1](/assets/png/auto-relabel/table1.png)